NacNac: Preparation of ligands and complexes

 Acetylacetone and related 1,3-diketones condense with primary alkyl- or arylamines resulting in replacement of the carbonyl oxygen atoms with NR groups, where R = aryl, alkyl.
 To prepare 1,3-diketimines from bulky amines, e.g. 2,4,6-trimethylanilines, prolonged reaction times are required.
 2,6-Diisopropylaniline is a common bulky building block.

 Deprotonation of HNacNac compounds affords anionic bidentate ligands that form a variety of coordination complexes.
 Some derivatives with large R groups can be used to stabilize low valent main group and transition metal complexes.
 Unlike the situation for the acetylacetonates, the steric properties of the coordinating atoms in NacNac− ligands is adjustable by changes in the R substituent.
 Attachment to a metal center is usually carried out by initial deprotonation of HNacNac with n-butyllithium; the lithium derivative is then treated with a metal chloride to eliminate lithium chloride.
 In some cases, HNacNacs also serve as charge-neutral 1,3-diimine ligands.

 Related NacNac ligands

 NacNac ligands are diimine analogues of acetylacetonate ligands.
-An intermediate class of ligands are derived from monoimino-ketones.The first Dipp-NacNac ligand was synthesized by Dr. Francis S. Mair in 1998.
+An intermediate class of ligands are derived from monoimino-ketones.